 UPDATE: I no longer recommend Mozy because they discontinued their unlimited backup plans and offer tiers.

 6. Cordless Performance Mouse MX ($75)

-Whether you’re on Windows or OS X, desktop or notebook, a good mouse is not only essential to computing comfort, but also crucial to productivity.
-I personally use this mouse, the Logitech Wireless Performance Mouse MX, and don’t leave home without it (that is, when I’m taking my notebook PC)!
-What I like most about this mouse is it’s tiny Unifying Receiver, which is so small I can permanently leave it plugged into my notebook with its risk of being broken; the switchable scrollwheel, which can click-turn (like normal mice) or free-spin (great for flicking gestures); the right and left scrollwheel clicks, which I use for switching tabs in browsers, programs, or customize for any other shortcut; and it’s genius recharging system, which uses only one AA battery and includes a USB charging cable so that when the battery is dead (about once a week of constant use), it becomes a corded mouse while it recharges.
+Whether you're on Windows or OS X, desktop or notebook, a good mouse is not only essential to computing comfort, but also crucial to productivity.
+I personally use this mouse, the No products found., and don't leave home without it (that is, when I'm taking my notebook PC)!
+What I like most about this mouse is it's tiny Unifying Receiver, which is so small I can permanently leave it plugged into my notebook with its risk of being broken; the switchable scrollwheel, which can click-turn (like normal mice) or free-spin (great for flicking gestures); the right and left scrollwheel clicks, which I use for switching tabs in browsers, programs, or customize for any other shortcut; and it's genius recharging system, which uses only one AA battery and includes a USB charging cable so that when the battery is dead (about once a week of constant use), it becomes a corded mouse while it recharges.